 The Great California Tax Exodus: Why High Earners Are Fleeing to No-Tax States in 2025

 California lost $102 billion to tax migration as high earners escape the nation's highest income tax rate of 13.3%.
-Discover how you can legally establish residency in Florida, Texas, or Nevada and save $15,000-$60,000+ annually with Your Tax Base.
+Learn how establishing residency in Florida, Texas, or Nevada may significantly reduce your state tax burden.

 California is experiencing an unprecedented tax exodus.
 With the nation's highest state income tax rate at 13.3%, high earners are fleeing to no-income-tax states in record numbers.
 In 2025, the trend continues unabated: California has lost 1.2 million residents to interstate migration in just over three years, with $102 billion in net adjusted gross income (AGI) leaving the state over the last decade.

 The primary destinations?
 Texas, Florida, and Nevada—all states with zero state income tax.
-For six-figure earners, the savings are massive: $15,000-$60,000+ annually by simply establishing legal residency elsewhere.
+For six-figure earners, relocating to a no-income-tax state may significantly reduce their state tax burden—the exact amount depends on individual circumstances.

 The Data: California's Tax Migration Crisis